-Once you are selected from your home institution for the exchange visit at Masaryk University, your coordinator must notify us about your nomination.
+Once you are selected from your home institution for the exchange visit at Masaryk University, your coordinator must inform us of your nomination.
 We will then provide you with all the necessary information concerning the application process for the particular semester.

-To apply for an exchange visit at our university based on a bilateral agreement, you will have to go through the following steps:
+To apply for an exchange placement at Masaryk University, you will have to go through the following steps:

 1. APPLICATION FORM

-Fill out our on-line application form available at ISOIS application (choose bilateral agreement cycle, your country and home school).
+Fill out our on-line application form available at IS OIS application (choose “Partner universities” cycle, your country and home school).

 Exchange applications must include (no hard copies required):

-- a motivation letter to identify student’s academic goals at MU
+- a letter of motivation to identify the student’s academic goals at MU

-- a copy of the photo page of student’s passport.
+- a copy of the photo page of the student’s passport.

-- a confirmation of English language skills (language certificate or confirmation from home institution).
-Feel free to use MU form for language confirmation.
+- confirmation of English language skills (language certificate or confirmation from home institution).
+Feel free to use the Masaryk University form for language confirmation.
 Native speakers of English upload a blank sheet.

-Please note that the scanned copies of the application including all documents mentioned above have to be sent via email.
-No hard copies required.
+Please note that the scanned copies of the application, including all the documents mentioned above, have to be uploaded to the MU online application.
+No hard copies are required.

-- Do not write all letters as capitals or all letters small when filling in your name and address.
+- Do not write all in capital letters or all in lower case letters when filling in your name and address.

 - Write your first name in the name field, your last name in the surname field and your middle name(s) in the middle name field (exactly as it appears in your passport).